-Between November and February, SSS decreases between 12° and 17°N east of 50°W and increases in the NECC region and in the far western basin (Fig. 5d).
-The increases in SSS are consistent with the decrease in eastward flow of the NECC and the seasonal minimum in Amazon outflow during September-February (Figs. 3, 5d).
-The decrease in SSS to the north of the NECC is consistent with the northward propagation of the low-salinity signal from the NECC region.
-Indeed, the salinity budget residual explains most of the SSS changes observed during November-February (Figs. 5e,f).
-Individual satellite passes from Aquarius show more clearly the progression of the low SSS water northward beginning in November (Fig. 6a).
-A pronounced SSS minimum of 33 psu is present at 8°N in October.
-During November-April the low SSS water moves northward and weakens, though in April there is still a noticeable SSS minimum, with a sharp increase in SSS northward from 20°N.
+Between November and February, SSS decreases between 12°N-17°N east of 50°W 346 and increases in the NECC region and in the far western basin (Fig. 5d).
+The increases 347 in SSS are consistent with the decrease in eastward flow of the NECC and the seasonal 348 minimum in Amazon outflow during September-February (Figs. 3, 5d).
+The decrease 349 in SSS to the north of the NECC is consistent with the northward propagation of the 350 low-salinity signal from the NECC region.
+Indeed, the salinity budget residual explains 351 most of the SSS changes observed during November-February (Fig. 5e.f).
+Individual 352 satellite passes from Aquarius show more clearly the progression of the low-SSS water 353 northward beginning in November (Fig. 6a).
+A pronounced SSS minimum of 33 354 psu is present at 8°N in October.
+During November-April the low-SSS water moves 355 northward and weakens, though in April there is still a noticeable SSS minimum, with 356 a sharp increase in SSS northward from 20°N. 357

-Consistent with the importance of northward advection inferred from the mixed layer salinity balance and Aquarius passes, there is a noticeable northward progression of the maximum in 0-20-m freshwater content in the central tropical North Atlantic (30°-45°W) from 7°N in September to 13°N in January (Fig. 6b).
-In contrast, the latitude of maximum northward freshwater transport increases very little during the same time period, from 4°N in September to 6°N in January (Fig. 6c).
-This is mainly because the meridional distribution of freshwater transport is controlled primarily by the surface currents, which are strongest between 4° and 6°N. The location of the strongest northward currents is consistent with the fastest northward propagation of SSS and freshwater content during September-November and weaker propagation during November-January.
-The sharp decrease in meridional salinity transport north of 6°N will tend to create a zonally oriented salinity front, which then is advected northward by the surface currents.
-Results from the PIRATA time series in the next section show the advection of this front more clearly.
-Note that at most latitudes, freshwater content in the upper 20 m increases between September and January, primarily because of a decrease in temperature and hence an increase in density [Fig. 6b and Eq.
-(4)].
+Consistent with the importance of northward advection inferred from the mixed 358 layer salinity balance and Aquarius passes, there is a noticeable northward progression 359 of the maximum in 0-20 m freshwater content in the central tropical North Atlantic 360 (30°W-45°W), from 7°N in September to 13°N in January (Fig. 6b).
+In contrast, 361 the latitude of maximum northward freshwater transport increases very little during 362 the same time period, from $4^{\circ}N$ in September to $6^{\circ}N$ in January (Fig. 6c).
+This is 363 mainly because the meridional distribution of freshwater transport is controlled pri-364 marily by the surface currents, which are strongest between 4°N-6°N. The location of 365 the strongest northward currents is consistent with the fastest northward propagation 366 of SSS and freshwater content during September-November and weaker propagation 367 during November-January.
+The sharp decrease in meridional salinity transport north 368 of 6°N will tend to create a zonally-oriented salinity front, which then is advected northward by the surface currents.
+Results from the PIRATA times series in the next section show the advection of this front more clearly.
+Note that at most latitudes, freshwater content in the upper 20 m increases between September and January, primarily because of a decrease in temperature and hence an increase in density (Fig. 6b).

-In summary, satellite SSS data show a strong decrease in SSS in the 5°-10°N band of the western Atlantic during boreal summer through fall.
-A simple salinity budget analysis suggests that the decrease in SSS to the west of 40°W is driven primarily by eastward transport of low SSS Amazon water, while to the east it results mainly from enhanced rainfall associated with the location of the ITCZ.
-The Amazon- and rainfall-induced low SSS water progresses northward to 15°-20°N during boreal fall through spring, consistent with advection by northward near-surface currents.
+In summary, satellite SSS data show a strong decrease in SSS in the $5^{\circ}N-10^{\circ}N$ band of the western Atlantic during boreal summer through fall.
+A simple salinity budget analysis suggests that the decrease in SSS to the west of $40^{\circ}W$ is driven primarily by eastward transport of low-SSS Amazon water, while to the east it results mainly from enhanced rainfall associated with the location of the ITCZ.
+The Amazonand rainfall-induced low-SSS water progresses northward to $15^{\circ}N-20^{\circ}N$ during boreal fall through spring, consistent with advection by northward near-surface currents.

-b.
-Freshwater transport and vertical mixing from PIRATA
+4.2 Freshwater transport and vertical mixing from PIRATA